getify/demo-app-weatheround/README.md

 This will create the basic scaffolding for a "Hello World"-style Socket app, including a `./socket-app/src/` directory with an `index.html` file in it.

+**NOTE:** There is a default `socket.ini` file created in your `./socket-app/` root directory.
+This contains a wide variety of configurations, both general and platform specific.
+For example, you can change numerous references from the default "Beep Boop" app/executable name to a real name (like "WeatheRound").

-To build and run the native app for your platform:
+To build and run the native app for your desktop platform:

 ```cmd
 ssc build -r
 ```

-This should build and launch the "Hello World"-style app on your device.
+This should build and launch the "Hello World"-style app on your desktop device.
 If that all works, you're good to go!

-**TIP: Leave this app running, no need to close it.**
+**TIP: Leave this app instance running, no need to close it.**

 Finally, copy all the files from the `./web/dist/` directory into the `./socket-app/src/` directory; make sure to delete/replace the `index.html` that's in there to avoid confusion.

-If you still have that Socket app instance running, you can just right-click in the webview area and click *Refresh* -- or use ctrl+R/cmd+R hotkey), and the new **WeatheRound** web app should load up!
+If you still have that Socket app instance running, you can just right-click in the webview area and click *Refresh* -- or use ctrl+R/cmd+R hotkey) -- and the new **WeatheRound** web app should load up!

-**NOTE:** If you had previously closed the app, just rebuild/relaunch with `ssc build -r`.
+**NOTE:** If you had previously closed the app, just rebuild/relaunch with `ssc build -r` again.

 That should be it!